Install

 Git clone and git checkout your development branch on the server:

-git clone https://github.com/cisagov/LME.git
+git clone https://github.com/cisagov/LME.git cd LME git checkout YOUR_BRANCH_NAME_HERE

-Once you’ve gotten your changes/updates added, please submit a pull request following our guidelines
+Once you’ve gotten your changes/updates added, please submit a pull request following our Guidelines

-flag and it will prompt you for a password.
+flag and it will prompt you for a password:ansible-playbook -K ./ansible/install_lme_local.yml -e "clone_dir=/path/to/clone/directory"

-In the BECOME password
+In the

-prompt enter the password for your user you would normally give sudo
+prompt, enter the password for your user you would normally givesudo

 , so the playbook is able to sudo as expected.

-Below we’ve documented in more detail what exactly occurs during the installation and post-installation ansible scripts.
+Below we’ve documented in more detail what exactly occurs during the installation and post-installation ansible scripts:

 - Setup /opt/lme and check for sudo access.
-Configure other required directories/files.

-- Setup Nix: nix is the open source package manager we use to install the latest version of podman.
+- Setup Nix: nix is the open source package manager we use to install the latest version of Podman.

-- Set service user passwords: Sets the service user passwords that are encrypted according to the security model.
+- Set service user passwords: Sets the service user passwords that are encrypted according to the Security Model.

 - Setup Containers for root: The containers listed in